soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="students"></a>Research Group

 Below is a list of postdoctoral fellows who are currently working in my research group.
-I am looking for at least one other postdoctoral researcher, with expertise in probability theory, statistics, machine learning and programming skills. <a href="mailto:soudeep@iimb.ac.in" target="_blank">Email me with your CV</a> if you are interested (minimum eligibility criteria is a PhD).
+I may have a position for another postdoctoral researcher, with expertise in probability theory, statistics, machine learning and programming skills. <a href="mailto:soudeep@iimb.ac.in" target="_blank">Email me with your CV</a> if you are interested (minimum eligibility criteria is a PhD).

-- [Reetha Thomas](https://scholar.google.com/citations?user=TM4LYuAAAAAJ&hl=en): Dr Thomas earned her PhD in Mathematics in 2025 from Indian Institute of Information Technology Kottayam.
+- [Reetha Thomas](https://scholar.google.com/citations?user=TM4LYuAAAAAJ&hl=en): Dr Thomas earned her PhD in Mathematics in 2025 from Indian Institute of Information Technology Kottayam, India.
 She has been working with me on projects related to theory and applications of neural networks in time series and spatial datasets.

+- [Madhab Barman](https://scholar.google.co.in/citations?user=fmGBcOcAAAAJ&hl=en&oi=ao): Dr Barman earned his PhD in 2025 from the Department of Mathematics, IIITDM Kancheepuram, Chennai, India.
+He has been working with me and Prof Anand Deo on projects related to extreme value theory and applications in climate studies.

 Following students have successfully completed their PhD under my supervision.